Stat-Ease: History

 Stat-Ease was founded by Whitcomb while at General Mills in 1982.
 He later brought in two of his General Mills colleagues.
 The company sold its first software in June 1985.
-Sales took off in 1987 when the software was described as "incredibly easy to use" in a review of DOE software.
+Sales increased in 1987 when the software was described as "incredibly easy to use" in a review of DOE software.

 In 1988, the company released its first version of Design-Expert software, which provided the tools for response surface methods (RSM) for process optimization.
 This package complemented Design-Ease, which handled factorial designs, and also provided statistical tools for optimizing mixtures in the chemical process industries.
 In 1996, the firm added the features of Design-Ease into Design-Expert version 5 and translated it from DOS to Windows.

 In 1996, Forbes magazine reported that multivariate testing (MVT) was needed for process improvement and added, "A Minneapolis software firm, Stat-Ease, sells most of the software these MVT types use."

-Felix Grant, reviewing Design-Expert version 7.1.3 in Scientific Computing World magazine wrote, "Core functions have been extended usefully... the design editor in Design-Expert (DX) has long been a strong point, providing a central cockpit from which to intuitively refine and test most aspects, but various new control features have now been added to the package, small in themselves but significantly enhancing productive control."
+Felix Grant, reviewing Design-Expert version 7.1.3 in Scientific Computing World magazine detailed how new control features had been added, improving the productive control.

 Design-Ease was discontinued in 2018 with the release of version 11, which was also the first version of Design-Expert to be available for macOS.
 Then, in 2021, Stat-Ease debuted an advanced product, Stat-Ease 360.
 In addition to the features of Design-Expert, it included space-filling designs, Gaussian process modeling, and add-on Python scripting at launch.

 Stat-Ease founder Whitcomb retired in 2019, shortly before the acquisition of Stat-Ease by Constellation Software in July 2020 via their subsidiaries Vela and Tecplot.